John Christian, Count Palatine of Sulzbach

-John Christian (23 January 1700 - 20 July 1733; in German: Johann Christian Joseph) was the Count Palatine of Sulzbach from 1732–33.
-He was the second and youngest surviving son of duke Theodore Eustace, Count Palatine of Sulzbach (1659–1732) with his consort Eleonore Maria Amalia of Hesse-Rotenburg (1675–1720).
-His elder brother was Joseph Charles, Count Palatine of Sulzbach.
+John Christian (23 January 1700 - 20 July 1733; in German: Johann Christian Joseph) was the Count Palatine of Sulzbach from 1732 to 1733.

 Life

+He was the second and youngest surviving son of duke Theodore Eustace, Count Palatine of Sulzbach with his consort Eleonore Maria Amalia of Hesse-Rotenburg.
+His elder brother was Joseph Charles, Count Palatine of Sulzbach.
 After the death of his elder brother Joseph Charles, John Christian Joseph became the eventual designated heir of the Electoral Palatine.
 In 1732, he succeeded his father as Count Palatine of Sulzbach but died in Sulzbach in 1733 before inheriting the Palatinate.
 Charles III Philip, Elector Palatine, a member of the Palatine Neuburg line of Wittelsbach failed to produce a legitimate male heir, and his brothers also.
 By 1716, it was evident that the Neuburg line would become extinct and that the Sulzbach branch would succeed them.